 where there is value to those parties in discussing and sharing information on those items.

-To aid understanding, a consequential change is defined as change required by parties to enact the core industry design being delivered by the Programme within their own system and process landscapes.
+To aid understanding, a consequential change is defined as any change required to deliver MHHS that is not defined in the Design Baseline, the design work off plans or any MHHS Programme migration design artefacts.
 It is recognised however there is significant scope and complexity introduced by the core elements of the TOM, therefore there are likely to be areas that the Programme would need to consider to simplify or de-risk areas of parties’ consequential change.
 These can be raised into the CCIAG for consideration.

 There will be a list of topics for discussion at the CCIAG and the CCIAG will look to conclude these topics with clear actions and outcomes that might include: